tldr-pages/tldr/pages/common/ncmpcpp.md

 # ncmpcpp

-> Ncmpcpp is a command line music player.
+> A command line music player client for the Music Player Daemon?

 - Connect to a music player daemon on a given host and port: